GillesJ/beautiful-jekyll/_posts/2019-08-29-python-package-management.md

 - Using a package manager like brew or apt 😕
 - Using the binaries from www.python.org 😫
 - Using pyenv—easy way to install and manage Python installations 😎

+# Alternatives
+- [Poetry](https://poetry.eustace.io/): Poetry is a snappier packaging and dependency manager to replace Pipenv.
+Unlike Pipenv, Poetry does not include Python interpreter versioning, is less widely used, and is not officially supported by [the Python Packaging Authority](https://www.pypa.io).
+Poetry however is [significantly faster](https://johnfraney.ca/posts/2019/03/06/pipenv-poetry-benchmarks-ergonomics/) when locking in dependencies and this translates to less waiting around when writing code.
+I will keep an eye on this promising project and follow up with an update after using it for a while.
+- [Conda](https://docs.conda.io): I personally have very bad experiences using Conda to install data-science and deep learning frameworks.
+Many conda packages are broken and unmaintained.
+While pip is integrated into Conda, pipenv is the more flexible alternative.
+Conda is bloated compared to other tools, suffers from feature creep, and places itself outside of the Python ecosystem.